maybe0hiren/KnowledgeCacheOfHumanity/README.md

 KCH models civilization's knowledge as a memory hierarchy, inspired by how computer systems manage data using cache tiers.
 Frequently accessed ideas stay hot; unused ideas cool down to cold storage.

-Ask it anything:

-*   What is the origin of zero?
-*   Who first described gravity?
-*   How has quantum mechanics evolved over time?
-*   What startups are working in this space?

 Instead of generic AI answers, KCH retrieves real content from Wikipedia, arXiv, and Semantic Scholar before generating a structured response — no hallucinations.

 * * *